kienta1999/MovieSearchApp/README.md

 ### a.
 Seeing more than 20 movies (navigating between pages)
 Seeing only 20 movies may not very sastifying for users.
 1 pagl have 20 movies, and user can view the next or previous page (if there exists one) by pressing button Next Page and Previous Page.
 The associating next/previous 20 movies will show up.
 This applied to "Explore" tab also.
+** Please wait for a page to finish loading before navigating to another page.
+If you do not wait the image and the name will not be in correct position. (if you accidentally do so, then just navigate to another page and come back - you will see the movies get updated to the correct entries).
 ### b.
 Default page for movie recommendation
 When user first launch the app, they will see a list of popular movies for recommendation.
 Of course, they can navigate to see more than 20 movies at these default page also